WizenedEngineering/BoilerWaterCirculation/dxf2wsc/Doxygen/mainpage.md

 Drum internals like baffles or cyclones cause a pressure drop that influences the water circulation.

 10.Circulation ratio for start values \n
-The starting values the flow in different branches are based on the circulation ratio.
+The starting values for the flow in different branches are based on the circulation ratio.
 In this case an overall circulation ratio is used.
 A number between 10 and 30 would be a good initial guess.
 Certainly, the circulation ratio for each tube will be calculated for each tube during the iteration.

 After getting all input data the program writes the data to a data file in WSC data format, f.i.
 "Boiler2.dat".
 Each tube and each start/end point get a number that is further used.
 To identify the position of say "tube 537" or "point 486" another .dxf file "Boiler2_TubeNo.dxf" will be written.
 You can open this file with your CAD Program.
 The tube number is given in the layer of this tube (each tube has a separate layer).
 The points are represented by small crosses.
 Also the number is given in the layer.